monGanti/javascript-prac/docs/myNotes.md

 3.)
 Terneray :  var drink = age>18?'beer':'juice';
 4.) for : for(i=0,i<array.lenght;i++){}
-5.) forEach : Array.foreach(function(current,index,array){}) //this will go through all the array elements in the given array 6.) map : Array.map(function(current,index,array){}) //this will create a new copy of the given array and goes the actions mentioned within it
+5.) forEach : Array.foreach(function(current,index,array){}) //this will go through all the array elements in the given array 6.) map : Array.map(function(current,index,array){}) //unlike forEach or for this will create a new copy of the given array and does the actions mentioned within it

 ## Loops in ES6
 1.) forEach :   a.
 Array.forEach(cur => {})